ChangelogBook a demoSign up

 Connections

-The Connections page connects your marketing tools and ad accounts so the agent can analyze campaign performance data alongside your warehouse data.
-This page consolidates connections that were previously managed separately in Ad Studio and Lifecycle Studio into a single view.
+The Connections page connects your marketing tools and ad accounts so campaign performance data is available alongside your warehouse data when you use agents.

 Channels

 Under Connected, you'll see any channels already set up.
-Under Available, click the + button next to a platform to connect it.
+Under Available, select + next to a platform to connect it.

 • Facebook Ads